buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

 ## Session 3 Results

-Here we can see the Target Process and Goal for our top 3 sources of waste.
+It doesn't make sense to show all the details here, but we can see an adapted version of the Target Process and Goal for our top 3 sources of waste.

 ![Canvas 1](assets/vs_canvas_1.png)